Home / Comparisons / Babbel vs Rosetta Stone

 How The Babbel & Rosetta Stone Programs Differ

-From a top-down look, there are 20 units in the Rosetta Stone program to complete.
-These units cover major thematic topics, such as Home & Health, Everyday Things, and Work & School.
+There are 20 units in the Rosetta Stone program to complete.
+These units cover major theme-based topics, such as Home & Health, Everyday Things, and Work & School.
 Then within each unit, there are four main lessons.

-This means that in total there are 80 lessons in the whole program, which might not sound like a lot.
+This means that there are 80 lessons in the entire program, which at first doesn’t sound like a lot.
 However, each lesson is pretty comprehensive.
-Each Rosetta Stone lesson is built around a core 30-minute learning module, with an additional mixture of supplemental drills around that.

 Rosetta Stone course